How to Select Bare Root Roses

 Container roses can be planted instead of bare root roses throughout the growing season, but you will have the greatest selection available to you when you purchase bare root roses and they are less expensive.

-Deciding on which rose(s) you will you add to your garden can be both fun and exciting as you imagine what each type will look like growing in your garden.
+Deciding on which rose(s) you will you add to your garden can be both fun and exciting as you imagine what each type will look like growing and blooming.

 Roses are available in almost every color, except for blue.
 You can plant a garden full of roses of the same color or plant roses with different colors together.
 It is all up to you.
 To help you with your selection, check with your local rose society, which often have a list of roses that will do best in your area.
 You can find links to local rose societies here.